malik-dinar/LMS/README.md

 ## Contributing

-Contributions to Theora are welcome!
+Contributions to Eduventre are welcome!
 If you have any bug reports, feature requests, or suggestions, please open an issue or submit a pull request.

 ## Acknowledgements